-The above behavior is a beta feature.
-In addition, Kubernetes 1.6 has alpha support for representing node problems.
+In addition, Kubernetes 1.6 introduced alpha support for representing node problems.
 In other words, the node controller automatically taints a node when certain condition is true.
-The builtin taints currently include:
+The following taints are built in:

-node.cloudprovider.kubernetes.io/uninitialized: When kubelet is started with “external” cloud provider, it sets this taint on a node to mark it as unusable.
-When a controller from the cloud-controller-manager initializes this node, kubelet removes this taint.
+node.cloudprovider.kubernetes.io/uninitialized: When the kubelet is started with “external” cloud provider, this taint is set on a node to mark it as unusable.
+After a controller from the cloud-controller-manager initializes this node, the kubelet removes this taint.

 TaintBasedEvictions alpha feature is enabled (you can do this by